 The NREL geothermal team leverages its capabilities in several different areas to enhance the visibility of geothermal technologies.
-These areas include low-temperature resources; strategic planning, analysis, and modeling; and technical monitoring.
+These areas include low-temperature resources; enhanced geothermal systems; strategic planning, analysis, and modeling; and project assessment.

 NREL works to develop and deploy innovative new technologies that will help the geothermal community achieve widespread adoption of under-utilized low-temperature resources for electricity generation.